megatran/snapback_smart_hat/README.md

 <img src="img/BatteryPack.jpg" />

 ### Peripherals
-The peripherals that were used were from left to right: Arduino Sheild - For powering the periferals USB Webcam - For capturing memories USB Wifi - A Wifi Adapter for uploading memories to the cloud.
+The peripherals that were used were from left to right: Arduino Shield - For powering the periferals USB Webcam - For capturing memories USB Wifi - A Wifi Adapter for uploading memories to the cloud.
 USB Splitter - A Device for allowing multiple inputs into the board.

 <img src="img/Periferals.jpg" />

 ### Arduino Shield
-The ardunio sheild was modified to provide power to the peripherals by soldering the usb splitter power wire to the 5V pin on the board.
+The ardunio shield was modified to provide power to the peripherals by soldering the usb splitter power wire to the 5V pin on the board.

 <img src ='img/ArduinoShield.jpg' />